DreamPTK/Sign-web/docs/get_started.md

 ### Detection Sign image

-The `detect.py` run ThTaxSign model on images source and save the result to `output/exp` folders.
+The `detect.py` run ThTaxSign model on all images source of `data/images` folder and save the result to `output/exp` folders.

+This case study have two images source on `data/images` folder.

 ```
 # use ThTaxSign model to detect